 Make a spreadsheet and list out every one of your daily/monthly expenditures.
 Organize them into two columns: “Needs” and “Wants“.
 Slowly eliminate all the “wants” from the things you regularly purchase.

 Start a dedicated travel fund

 Create a new account with your bank called “I’m Outta Here” and feed it monthly, weekly, or daily.
 Make it easy to transfer money over from another account and every time you go online to check your balance, transfer some money, even if it’s just 5 EUR.
 Make it fun.
 Make it a habit.
 Make it natural.
 Make it painless.
 Revel in its growth!
-I saved a lot, by daily saving 10EUR with a direct debit, and I never notice it, until I see the pile of money in my savings account and then I start booking flight tickets.
+I saved a lot, by daily adding 10EUR with a direct debit from my current account to the savings account, and I never noticed it!
+Until I saw the pile of money in my savings account and then I start booking flight tickets.

 Spend less on lunch

 It may be as simple as not getting a 1.40 EUR drink (tap water is highly underrated as a beverage!).
 Thing is you have to make a purpose on spending less than 8 EUR on your lunch.
 Those savings will add up.
 Let’s say you eat outdoors five times a week.
 Just trimming your lunch cost from 12EUR to 8EUR saves you 1008EUR a year!
 For even more savings, pack a lunch if you’re able.